apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 ## The ZooKeeper Data Model

-ZooKeeper has a hierarchal name space, much like a distributed file system.
+ZooKeeper has a hierarchal namespace, much like a distributed file system.
 The only difference is that each node in the namespace can have data associated with it as well as children.
 It is like having a file system that allows a file to also be a directory.
 Paths to nodes are